 Active Acne and Acne Scarring

-Acne is a common disorder of the oil or sebaceous glands, which causes pimples.
+Acne is a common disorder of the oil or sebaceous glands, which causes inflammatory 'spots'.
 It occurs when the openings to the oil glands (pores) become blocked, allowing a build up of oil and bacteria, and subsequent inflammation.
 The clinical features vary from person to person and can include blackheads, whiteheads, pustules and/or nodules or cysts.
 Acne generally occurs in areas where there is a high concentration of oil glands ie. the face, chest, upper back, shoulders, neck.
 Although acne is most commonly seen in teenagers, it can affect people of all ages.

 Acne can be triggered by hormonal changes during puberty, pregnancy or the menstrual cycle.
 However, acne can also be aggravated by stress, some medications, make-ups or face creams, and other external or environmental factors.
 Genetics also plays a role, as acne often runs in families.
 The role of diet has always been controversial but some studies have shown a reduction in acne in patients consuming a low GI (glycaemic index) diet.